UNCuser/cryosparc_numpyarray2relion_star/README.md

 >
 >Example for K2: python XYnumpy2star.py P999_J999_particles_exported.cs manualpick 3710 3838

-_Note: if XYnumpy2star.py will not run try JVP modified python3 version py3XYnumpy2star.py_
+_Note: if XYnumpy2star.py will not run try JVP modified python3 version py3XYnumpy2star.py You may have to make a python3 enriorment with numpy for this._